Global Perspective

 Merhawit Mehzun ’23, MA ’24

-This past winter break I got the opportunity to travel with the Master’s in International Studies program to Jakarta, Indonesia, for a skills class called Urbanization and Globalization.
+This past winter break I got the opportunity to travel with the Master’s in Global Studies (formerly Master's in International Studies) program to Jakarta, Indonesia, for a skills class called Urbanization and Globalization.
 Professor John Zarobell and Professor Adrienne Johnson were the professors for the course, and we also had lectures from professors at the University of Tarumanagara (UNTAR).
 This trip provided the perfect opportunity for me to use what I have learned in both international studies (my major) and architecture (my minor).

 The program was in coordination with the urban planning and architecture department of the UNTAR, so we got to work with students in those programs to come up with policy proposals for the city based on our trips and research.
 We visited and learned about kampongs (informal settlements), government-controlled cultural districts, national housing, and private developments.
 The most memorable experience for me was visiting Kampong Dadap in northern Jakarta.
 We got to ride in the fishermen’s boats and talk to the people about their experience with developers and the government in the struggle to try to keep their homes.